 DIY: Make your own Christmas garland

-This December is probably looking quite different for most of us, and we might find it hard to figure out what to decorate our tables and mantelpieces with.
+This December is probably looking quite a bit different for most of us, and we might find it hard to figure out how to decorate our tables and mantelpieces.
 For some of us, most shops and local florists might even be closed this year.
-So, we thought we’d show you how you easily can create a beautiful Christmas garland yourself.
+So, we thought we’d show you how you can easily create a beautiful Christmas garland yourself.

 Christmas garland on a table.

 Follow this step-by-step guide to make a stunning Christmas garland.
-Perfect to decorate your mantelpiece with, a bannister or use it as a table centrepiece.
+Perfect for decorating your mantelpiece or a bannister or, for use as a table centerpiece.

 You will need…